fiorotto8/Picosec_DAQ/README.md

 This folder contains the code used to monitor (and control) the HV that is provided by a `CAEN R1470ET` power supply.
 The connection between the PS and the computer is operated with an ethernet cable, so the code is deloveped using the tcp/ip protocol but the folder contains also programs for the serial port communication usage.
 The principle of functioning is now given: with the command:
 - ``python3 rpc.py <specify_board_ip_address_here>``
 is initialysed the server that is connected with the PS.
-Then the coomand:
+Then the command:
 - ``python3 hv_logging.py``
 initialyses the client and it will connect to the server in order to get the data from the PS.
 This complicated system is needed because the PS doesn't support multiple clients connections, so if the computer starts the communication with the PS in order to automatically monitor the parameters, it became impossible to set new values of voltage or current and all the way round.